Alfresco/alfresco-ng2-components/docs/content-services/dialogs/dialog.md

 ```

 Note that **fixed width** may be provided which will work correctly on smaller screens.
 But don't specify any values ​​for **height**, as this may break the scrollable content and hide the buttons.
+To display the design well, it is necessary to provide no more than 2 additional buttons.

 ## Details